Scientific: Tagetes lucida

 USDA 9 (might freeze) to 11

-Landscape Use: Accent shrub, herb garden, mixed flower garden
+Landscape Use: Accent shrub, herb, sensory, or mixed flower gardens.

-Form & Character: An easy to grow herbaceous perennial, upright and open, formal and stiff.
+Form & Character: An easy to grow garden plant that is upright and open, formal and stiff, stinky (unless one loves licorice candies), tropical.

-Growth Habit: Moderately clumping to 4' tall with nearly equal spread
+Growth Habit: Evergreen, short-lived perennial, moderately clumping to 4-feet tall with nearly equal spread.

-Foliage/Texture: Glossy green foliage, lanceolate, smooth and entire margins, aromatic, anise or licorice, medium fine texture.
+Foliage/Texture: Glossy green foliage, lanceolate, smooth and entire margins, strongly aromatic; medium fine texture.

 Flowers & Fruits: Small, terminal, yellow daisy flowers, fruits inconspicuous.

-Temperature: Tolerant of desert heat, though avoid western or reflected exposures.
-Damaged by freezes below 28oF.
+Temperature: Tolerant of desert heat, though one must avoid planting this aromatic shrub in western or reflected exposures.
+Frost sensitive, damaged by freezes below 28oF.

 Light: Full sun

-Watering: Water nearly daily during hottest times of summer tapering to every 5-7 days during winter
+Watering: In Phoenix, water nearly daily during hottest times of summer tapering to every 5 to 7 days during winter.

-Pruning: Light shearing or tipping to promote tight habit at any time, or can the whole plant to the ground once a year in early spring.
+Pruning: Light shearing or tipping to promote tight habit at any time, or prune the whole plant to the ground once a year in early spring.

-Propagation: Seed - sow in March, needs warmth.
+Propagation: By seed - sow in March, needs warmth.
 Germination usually takes place within 2 weeks.
-Also propagate by basal cuttings in spring or division.
+Also propagate by basal cuttings in spring or by division.